fiatsasia/BitFlyerDotNet/README.md

 ## Known issues

 - Private API getcollateralhistory always returns InternalServerError.
-- Realtime execution ID is often replaced by 0.
-- PubNub library ver.
-4.0.x does not work.
-Using 3.8.7.
-Let me know if you could work with recent 4.0.x version.
-- PubNub execution tick is sometimes missing.
-- WebSocket reconnection does not work correctly.

 Let me know if you have any questions or requests.
 We could accept English and Japanese.